Privacy Act 2020

 You could also call this:

-When the Governor-General makes these changes, it’s called an order.
-This order is a type of law called secondary legislation.
-You can find out more about how this type of law is published in Part 3 of the Legislation Act 2019.
+If the Governor-General makes an order to change Schedule 6, it is considered secondary legislation.
+You can learn more about what this means by looking at Part 3 of the Legislation Act 2019.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.